Model Aquatic Health Code

-Swimming is a fun and healthy way to stay physically active and spend time with family and friends.
-It is the responsibility of aquatic venue operators and owners, as well as local public health agencies to partner in providing a safe and wholesome experience for community members enjoying public aquatic facilities.
-In order to better provide services to Larimer County residents and to align with national standards, Larimer County Department of Health and Environment has resumed a routine aquatic venue inspection program as of January 1, 2021.
+Swimming is a fun way to stay active and spend time with family and friends.
+It is the responsibility of aquatic venue operators and owners, along with public health agencies, to provide a safe experience for community members enjoying public aquatic facilities.

 Pool Safety Tips